achhunna/bart-widget/README.md

   - Shows station name and distance from your location
   - Indicates walking time to station
   - Shows distance from San Francisco
-  - Displays relevant train directions based on your location
+  - Displays only trains heading in relevant direction based on your location

 ## Supported Train Lines